aplteam/Tester2/docs/Tester2-Reference.md

    1. `debugFlag`; 1 means that the test function runs in debug mode.

-      Assuming that all tests use the [flow control functions](#flow-control) provided by `Tester2`, the difference is that with `debugFlag` being 0 the test function would quit and return the symbolic name `Failure`, while with `debugFlag` being 1 the test function would crash on the spot, allowing the user to investigate.
+      Assuming that all tests use the [flow control functions](#flow-control) provided by `Tester2`, the difference is that with `debugFlag` being 0 the test function would quit and (by default) return the symbolic name `Failure`, while with `debugFlag` being 1 the test function would crash on the spot, allowing the user to investigate.

    1. `batchFlag`: 1 means that there is no user available in front of the monitor.